Rajpratik71/opscode-summit-2013-wiki/Cross-platform-dependencies..md

 - Dependencies can be become a rats nest.

-## Is there anyway to make cross platform functionality more obvious and less complex?
+### Ways to make cross platform functionality more obvious and less complex?

 - Moving cross platform functionality to providers may be more complex but cleaner.